JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

     linkerOpts.linux = -L/usr/lib/x86_64-linux-gnu -lcurl
     ```

-   * `headers` is the list of header files to generate Kotlin stubs for.
+   * `headers` is the list of header files to generate Kotlin stubs.
 You can add multiple files to this entry,
    separating each with a `\` on a new line.
 In this case, it's only `curl.h`.
 The referenced files need to be relative
-   to the folder where the definition file is or be available on the system path (in this case, it's `/usr/include/curl`).
+   to the folder where the definition file is, or be available on the system path (in this case, it's `/usr/include/curl`).
    * `headerFilter` shows what exactly is included.
 In C, all the headers are also included when one file references
    another one with the `#include` directive.
 Sometimes it's not necessary, and you can add this parameter
    [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to fine-tune things.